 Jessica W Luther

-Luther's writing has appeared in ESPN Magazine, New York Times Magazine, the Texas Observer, Austin Woman, and Bitch Magazine.
-She's published pieces at Sports Illustrated, BuzzFeed, Texas Monthly, and Vice Sports, among others.
-She also has a biweekly column at the Huffington Post on sports and culture.
+Jessica Luther is an investigative journalist who has written extensively on the intersection of sports and gendered violence.
+Her work has appeared in ESPN Magazine, New York Times Magazine, the Texas Observer, Austin Woman, and Bitch Magazine.
+She has published pieces at Sports Illustrated, the LA Times, BuzzFeed, Texas Monthly, and USA Today, among others.
+For the extent of Huffington Post's opinion vertical, she wrote a biweekly column on sports and culture.

 Her most high-profile works includes reporting with Dan Solomon at Texas Monthly and Deadspin about how Baylor University's football team responded to reports of sexual violence by players, investigating the toxic workplace culture on the business side of the Dallas Mavericks' operation alongside Jon Wertheim at Sports Illustrated, and working with USA Today's Nancy Armour and Kenny Jacoby to reveal Louisiana State University's failures to respond adequately to reports of sexual harassment and assault both within the athletic department and also the school at large.
 Their work on LSU earned an Associated Press Sports Editor award in 2020 for investigative journalism.